kormilitzin/med7/README.md

 ![](https://github.com/kormilitzin/med7/blob/master/images/Screenshot%202020-02-27%20at%2013.42.04.png)

-TODO:
-## Put example of NER with displacy and ent

-## show metrics for each of categories and the number of tokens it is trained on
+The model achieves overall (micro) F1 score of 93.152 and for each of the categories:

 ## Installation

+It is recommended to create a dedicated virtual inviroment and install all required packages in there.
+For example, in the case of anaconda distribution of Python:

 Assuming you have the most recent version of spaCy (2.2.3) and Python 3.6+, the model can be easily installed by downloading from the direct link: